donib-irakihda/learn-react/README.md

-# Getting Started with Create React App
+# Getting Started with GPT3-react app

 This project was created by [donib](https://linkedin.com/in/idonib).